PaulKinlan/paul.kinlan.me/content/en/2022-07-05-the-off-by-default-web.markdown

 Speaking for myself, the cognitive load about thinking of permissions has been deferred to the 'user gesture' protection and I know from experience that it's a similar process for the developers broadly.
 The default assumption is that "permissions" require the user to grant them so it's safe.
 However, there are a number of different models to think about, such as:

 * User Agent default-allow - the Browser vendor deems it safe for a script to access an API without any user gesture.
-API's such as autoplay (in some cases), devicemotion, gamepad, clipboard-write fall in to this bucket.
+API's such as autoplay (in some cases), devicemotion & Accelerometer, gamepad, clipboard-write fall in to this bucket.
 * Requires User Gesture - the Browser wants the user to explicitly opt-in to using the API such as your Camera, MIDI's, USB, etc
 * Developer Controlled - the owner of a site can block access to features on their site, or any resource such as an iframe that might be embedded on the site.